jaebradley/notes/Non-Technical/career/General/kalzumeus.com/Salary Negotiation.md

 * Who do they value within the company?
 Roles?
 Titles?
 Groups?
 * What does the career path look like for successful people within the company?
 * What are their compensation levers?
 And how do they operate them?
-* Some firms are more excepting of option grants vs. salary increases
+* Some firms are more accepting of option grants vs. salary increases
 * What are the projects this company thinks are really key to its future and how would a motivated person go about getting on them?